pythonarcade/arcade/doc/programming_guide/sound.rst

 #.
 Make sure all references to the player are discarded to allow
    `garbage collection`_.

-Changing Playback Parameters
+Changing Aspects of Playback
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+There are more ways to alter playback than stopping.
+Some are more qualitative.
+Many of them can be applied to both ongoing and new sound sound data playbacks, but the way to do so differs.

+.. _sound-advanced-playback-change-aspects-ongoing:

-Ongoing Playback
+Change an Ongoing Playback via its Player Object
-""""""""""""""""
+""""""""""""""""""""""""""""""""""""""""""""""""
-The properties and methods of an ongoing playback's :py:class:`pyglet.media.player.Player` allow changing aspects of it.
+In addition to the pyglet :py:class:`~pyglet.media.player.Player`'s :py:meth:`~pyglet.media.player.Player.pause` method, it also has properties and methods for changing aspects of the ongoing playback it represents.

 The table below summarizes the most commonly used ones.
-Superscripts link explanations of inconsistencies, such as differences between names of properties and their equivalent keyword arguments in arcade functions.
+Superscripts link footnotes about potential issues, such as the differences between the names of properties and their equivalent keyword arguments in arcade functions.

 .. list-table::
    :header-rows: 1

-   * - :py:class:`~pyglet.media.player.Player` Property
+   * - :py:class:`~pyglet.media.player.Player` Member
      - Type
      - Default
      - Purpose

+   * - :py:meth:`~pyglet.media.player.Player.play`
+     - method
+     - N/A
+     - Resume playback.

+   * - :py:meth:`~pyglet.media.player.Player.seek`
+     - method
+     - N/A
+     - .. warning:: :ref:`Using this option with streaming can cause freezes!
+        <sound-loading-modes-streaming-freezes>`

+       Skip to the passed :py:class:`float` timestamp measured as seconds from the audio's start.

    * - :py:attr:`~pyglet.media.player.Player.volume`
-     - :py:class:`float`
+     - :py:class:`float` property
      - ``1.0``
-     - The scaling factor for the original sound data's volume.
+     - The scaling factor to apply to the original audio's volume.
 Must be between ``0.0`` (silent) and ``1.0`` (full volume).

    * - :py:attr:`~pyglet.media.player.Player.loop`
        [#inconsistencyloop]_
-     - :py:class:`bool`
+     - :py:class:`bool` property
      - ``False``
      - Whether to restart playback automatically after finishing. [#streamingnoloop]_

    * - :py:attr:`~pyglet.media.player.Player.pitch` [#inconsistencyspeed]_
-     - :py:class:`float`
+     - :py:class:`float` property
      - ``1.0``
-     - How fast to play back the sound; also affects pitch.
+     - How fast to play the sound data; also affects pitch.

 .. [#inconsistencyloop]
+   :py:func:`arcade.play_sound` uses ``looping`` instead.
+See:

+   *  :ref:`sound-advanced-playback-change-aspects-new`
-   :py:func:`arcade.play_sound` uses ``looping`` as a keyword instead of ``loop``; see `the related GitHub issue <inconsistency_loop_issue_>`_.
+   * `The related GitHub issue <inconsistency_loop_issue_>`_.

 .. [#streamingnoloop]
    Looping is unavailable when ``streaming=True``; see `pyglet's guide to